tomasz-oponowicz/spoken_language_dataset/README.md

 [![Build Status](https://travis-ci.org/tomasz-oponowicz/spoken_language_dataset.svg?branch=master)](https://travis-ci.org/tomasz-oponowicz/spoken_language_dataset)

-The dataset contains speech samples of English, German and Spanish languages.
+The dataset contains speech samples of English, German, Spanish and French languages.
 Samples are equally balanced between languages, genders and speakers.
 The ready to use dataset can be [downloaded from Kaggle][kg].